-Figure 5c presents the share of households with high housing costs across three age groups.
-As was the case with the average HPTI across age, there was little variation across groups in 2016.
-However, in terms of the inter-temporal dynamics, the shares for the older age groups (36-45 and aged more than 46 years) have risen over time, while the share for younger households has remained relatively constant over time.
-To explore the differences across household composition, Figure 5d presents the share of households with high housing costs for households with single or multiple adults in the household.
-As was the case with the average HPTI across these groups, the share of households with a single adult present facing high housing costs was much greater than for double adult households: nearly 50 per cent in the former case and approximately 14 per cent in the latter.
+Figure 6c presents the share of households with high housing costs across three age groups.
+As was the case with the average HPTI across age, there is little variation across groups in 2015.
+However, in terms of the intertemporal dynamics, the share of older age groups (>35 years) has risen by approximately 10 percentage points to 20 per cent.
+The share for younger households has remained relatively constant over time.
+To explore the differences across household composition, Figure 6d presents the share of households with high housing costs for households with single or multiple adults in the household.
+As was the case with the average HPTI across these groups, the share of households with a single adult present facing high housing costs is much greater than for double adult households: nearly 50 per cent in the former case and approximately 12 per cent in the latter.
 The difference between these groups has been relatively stable over time.
-However, the share of multiple adult households with high housing costs increased from 11 per cent in 2006 to just over 17 per cent in 2011 at the height of the economic crisis.
+However, the share of multiple adult households with high housing costs increased from 10 per cent in 2005 to just under 20 per cent in 2011 at the height of the economic crisis.